zrajani/Control-System-Design-Engineering/README.md

 1. Block Daigram Reduction Techniques
 2. Illustration of Bode Plot
 3. Plotting Bode Plot (Zeros and poles of a function)
+4. Finding Response to a system depending on the output of the system

 Software version used: MATLAB R2013b